 322. INDIVIDUAL STUDIES IN MUSIC.
 Eight hours maximum credit.
-Four hours credit.

 An opportunity for the graduate student to carry on a research project of his own choice under the supervision of a faculty representative.

 323. COMPARATIVE VOICE METHODS AND MATERIALS.
 (Summer Session only).
 Four hours credit.